cropsinsilico/yggdrasil/docs/source/getting_started.rst

-The first line signals that there is a model, the second line is the name that should be associated with the model for logging, the third line tells the framework which driver should be used to run the model, and the forth line is the path to the model source code that should be run.
-There are specialized drivers for simple source written in Python, Matlab, C, and C++, but any executable can be run as a model using the 'ModelDriver' driver.
-Then the 'args' model parameter should be the path to the execuatable.
+The first line signals that there is a model, the second line is the name that should be associated with the model for logging, the third line tells the framework which language the model is written in (and therefore which driver should be used to execute the model), and the forth line is the path to the model source code that should be run.
+There are specialized drivers for simple source written in Python, Matlab, C, and C++, but any executable can be run as a model using ``language: executable`` and passing the path to the executable to the ``args`` parameter.
 Additional information on the format |yggdrasil| YAML files should take can be found in the :ref:`YAML Files <yaml_rst>` section.